In-N-Out Burger: Popularity

 The chain also has fans in a number of renowned chefs including Gordon Ramsay, Thomas Keller, Julia Child, Anthony Bourdain, Ina Garten, and Mario Batali.
-Famous London chef/restaurateur Ramsay ate In-N-Out for the first time when taping Hell's Kitchen in Los Angeles, and it soon became one of his favorite spots for take-out.
+Famous London chef and restaurateur Ramsay ate In-N-Out for the first time when taping Hell's Kitchen in Los Angeles, and it soon became one of his favorite spots for take-out.
 Ramsay was quoted, saying about the experience: "In-N-Out burgers were extraordinary.
 I was so bad, I sat in the restaurant, had my double cheeseburger then minutes later I drove back round and got the same thing again to take away."
 Thomas Keller, a fan of In-N-Out, celebrated with In-N-Out burgers at the anniversary party of his restaurant, The French Laundry.
 Keller also plans on opening his own burger restaurant inspired by his Los Angeles experience of In-N-Out.
 Julia Child, one of the first celebrities to champion the chain, admitted to knowing every location of the restaurant between Santa Barbara and San Francisco.
 Child also had the burgers delivered to her during a hospital stay.
 Anthony Bourdain reportedly said that In-N-Out was his favorite fast food meal, later naming the restaurant as "the best restaurant in Los Angeles".
 Ina Garten at an interview at Today show said "I have to say, I don't eat fast food at all, with one exception.
 When we're in California doing book tours, we always have to go to In-N-Out Burger.
 It's so good and I know it was Julia Child's favorite too, so it's okay."

 In-N-Out was one of the few restaurant chains mentioned positively in the book Fast Food Nation.
 The book commended the chain for using natural and fresh ingredients and for looking after the interests of employees regarding pay and benefits.
 An In-N-Out food truck catered Vanity Fairs 2012 Academy Awards after party.